Email File Attachment Considerations

 Don’t know?
 Find out.
 If you don’t know how to find out, learn.

 For example, in Windows, you can view the File’s size in Windows Explorer.
 First, make sure the Views option is set to Details.
-This will allow you to see a Size column reflecting each File’s size.
+This will allow you to see a Size column that reflects the size of each file.

-Hold down the Control key on a Mac, then choose File> Get Summary Info.
+Hold down the Control key on a Mac, then select File > Get Summary Info.

 When Sending a File Over 500,000 (500KB) in Size

-Consider how you can minimize the File’s size by reducing the physical dimensions of images or using file compression software.
+Large files can be minimized by reducing the physical dimensions of images or using file compression software.
 Even then, courtesy dictates that you ask the recipient first if it is okay to send them an attachment.

-What is the best time of day to do so to ensure they are available to download your File and keep their email flowing?
-Never send attachments without warning, especially after business hours or on weekends when the recipient may not be there to clear their inbox.
+Inquire about the best time of day to do so to ensure they are available to download your file and keep their email flowing.
+Try not to send attachments without warning, especially after business hours or on weekends when the recipient may not be there to clear their inbox.

 That’s 1,000,000 bytes!
 Think of the data usage required to download multiple files of that size.

-The thing is, not everyone is on unlimited plans.
+The fact is, not everyone is on an unlimited plan.
 Just because you can physically instruct a computer to attach a file of that size doesn’t mean you should.

 You could also instruct your computer to reformat/erase your hard drive, but you don’t, do you?
-I use and recommend DropBox.
-This is the way to go if you send lots of large attachments.
+I use and recommend Dropbox.
+Using a third-party service really is the best option if you frequently send large attachments.

 Verify the File Format